9.2.4 Child Arrangements Orders - Financial Support

 The following people may apply for a Child Arrangements Order: without first obtaining permission from the court:

 - A party to a marriage (whether the marriage is subsisting or not) where the child was brought up as a child of the family;

 - A person with whom the child has lived for 3 years.
 (This need not be continuous but must not have started more than 5 years before or ended more than 3 months before the making of the application);

 - A local authority foster carer with whom the child has lived for 1 year;

-- Where a Residence Order is already in force, a person who has the consent of those in whose favour the Residence Order was made;
+- Where a Child Arrangements Order is already in force, a person who has the consent of those in whose favour the Child Arrangements Order was made;

 - Where the child is Looked After, a person with the consent of the relevant local authority;

 - In any other case, a person who has the consent of all those with Parental Responsibility.

 Anyone else who wishes to apply, including the child, must apply to the court for leave to make the application for a Child Arrangements Order.